-Maria Montessori believed that “the study of love and its utilization will lead us to the source from which it springs, the Child” … [who is] “an enigma” … the one with “highest potentialities” and that it is our “basic task” as an “educator” (whether as a parent at home or a teacher at school) to “aid life, leaving it free, however, to unfold itself …” She strongly believed that release of human potentials, we “must take a new path” of education, which “should no longer be mostly imparting knowledge” but be a “natural process … acquired not by listening to words, but by experiences in the environment.”
-“It is not in human nature for all men to tread the same path of development, as animals do of a single species.”
+Maria Montessori believed that “the study of love and its utilization will lead us to the source from which it springs, the Child” … [who is] “an enigma” … the one with “highest potentialities” and that it is our “basic task” as an “educator” (whether as a parent at home or a teacher at school) to “aid life, leaving it free, however, to unfold itself …” She strongly believed that to release human potentials, we “must take a new path” of education, which “should no longer be mostly imparting knowledge” but be a “natural process … acquired not by listening to words, but by experiences in the environment.”

-My goal is to introduce Montessori home-school education model to parents, and I hope you find information in my blog useful and some activities applicable to your family style.
+My goal is to introduce the Montessori homeschool education model to parents, and I hope you find information on my blog useful and some activities applicable to your family-style.

-“We cannot make a genius … we can only give each individual the chance to fulfill his potential possibilities to become an independent, secure, and balanced human being.”— Dr. Maria Montessori.
 I truly hope you will follow along.
-And, please, check here MONTESSORI At HOME Made EASY • MEMBERS ONLY should you decide to embrace Montessori with all your heart!
+Please JOIN our Montessori MADE EASY Membership HERE, should you decide to embrace Montessori with all your heart!
 I very much hope we can become friends while embarking on this amazing journey of knowledge and perpetual growth while trying to make our world a more peaceful place.